Namecheap vs Bluehost Review

 - Less freedom with the creative aspect of your website

 There are many great features that Namecheap offers for those looking to build their website from the ground up.
 One of Namecheap’s best things is the variety of tools that they offer and the affordable prices of those tools.
-While we recommend doing some research of your own, we will break down the main features of Namecheap.
+While we recommend doing some research of your own to have a knowledge base, we will break down the main features of Namecheap.

 Having your own domain name is one of the first and perhaps one of the most crucial steps in building a website.
 There are many different domains to choose from besides the standard .com we are used to seeing.
 Each domain type serves its own purpose.